pclov3r/iq_tool/README.md

 *   **Powerful Processing:**
     *   **High-Quality Resampling:** Uses `liquid-dsp` under the hood.
     *   **Precise Frequency Shifting:** Apply shifts before or after resampling—handy for those weird, narrow I/Q captures.
-    *   **Automatic I/Q Correction:** Can optionally find and fix I/Q imbalance on the fly.
+    *   **Automatic I/Q Correction:** Can optionally find and fix I/Q imbalance on the fly. *This is very experimental and being refined.
+It may make things worse currently.*
     *   **DC Blocking:** A simple filter to remove the pesky DC offset.
 *   **Versatile Outputs:**
     *   **Container Formats:** `raw` (for piping), standard `wav`, and `wav-rf64` (for files >4GB).